keita-makino/qualtrics-drag-matrix/README.md

 ## Header Settings

-1. In the survey edit screen, click "Look & Feel" on the top-right.
+1. In the survey edit screen, click "Look & Feel" on the top-left.
 1. Select the "General" tab and then edit the "Header".
 1. Click the "<>" icon to enter the coding view.
 1. Copy and paste the following code.